Skip to main content

 1) DOWNTOWN MUSEUMS

-Plan a full day to explore Leadville’s many museums—all within walking distance of each other—and learn the area’s intriguing history.
+Plan a full day to explore Leadville’s many museums and learn the area’s intriguing history.

-• Healy House and Dexter Cabin – A lavishly restored Victorian home built by August Meyer for his bride and a plush 1870s log cabin built by James Dexter, Colorado’s first millionaire.
+• Healy House and Dexter Cabin – Take a guided tour through a lavishly restored Victorian home built by August Meyer for his bride and a plush 1870s log cabin built by James Dexter, Colorado’s first millionaire.
+Then spend some time in the gardens taking in the views of Leadville from their hilltop location.

-• National Mining Hall of Fame and Museum – Called “the Smithsonian of the Rockies,” this 25,000’ space lets you explore mining’s past, present, and future.
+• National Mining Hall of Fame and Museum & Matchless Mine– Called “the Smithsonian of the Rockies,” this 25,000’ space lets you explore mining’s past, present, and future.
+Museum ticket price includes a visit to the Matchless Mine & Baby Doe’s Cabin where you can take self-guided surface tour of the mine and learn about the Tabor saga.

-• Temple Israel – Learn about pioneer Jewish life in this frontier synagogue.
+• Temple Israel – Learn about pioneer Jewish life in this frontier synagogue turned museum.
+Take time to talk to the historian staff members who have an abundance of knowledge about Leadville’s past.

 Luminaries such as Buffalo Bill, Oscar Wilde, and Anna Held appeared at the Tabor, as did a live circus with tigers.
 Today, you too can tread the boards where many a famous performer walked.
 Stand on the stage and peer out at the original red velvet seats.
 Look for the trap door that legend says was cut for magician Harry Houdini.
 Or sing a song to test the acoustics of this beautiful theater.

 Beneath the stage, touch heavyweight champion Jack Dempsey’s boxing ropes, left after his fight at the Tabor.
 See the enormous bellows from the pump organ of famous American composer and conductor John Phillip Sousa.
-Then head upstairs to the grand ballroom, which exudes an elegant grace despite its need for renovation.
-Look through its tall windows to Colorado’s two highest peaks.
+Then head upstairs to the museum to learn about Horace, Augusta and Baby Doe Tabor and look through the tall windows to Colorado’s two highest peaks.

-Be sure to check out the special rides with BBQ, fall photo ops, and the Top of the Rockies Zip-line specials.
+Be sure to check out the specialty rides with BBQs, wildflower tours, fall photo ops, and the Top of the Rockies Zip-line specials.

 More Posts